Fission vs Fusion ✏ Chemistry In a Nutshell

 • Primary reaction in hydrogen bombs.

-(Two hydrogen atoms fuse to form deuterium and a positron, continuing in a series of reactions to form helium.)
+(Hydrogen nuclei fuse to form deuterium and a positron, continuing to form helium.)

 In a nutshell